martinsolent/bdats/docs/summer_tasks.md

 # January Starts 3rd Year Summer 2022 Tasks

-January starters have Summer 2022 (May-August) to select an appropriate work-based project in agreement with your manager/workplace if possible carrying out some initial expiration ready to work on and compile your project in the synoptic project from January - May 2023.
+January starters have Summer 2022 to select an appropriate work-based project in agreement with your manager/workplace if possible carrying out some initial expiration ready to work on and compile your project in the Synoptic Project from January - May 2023 - if you due to study this module from Jan 2023 you will have access to the COM625 SOL: [COM625_7022510974](https://learn.solent.ac.uk/course/view.php?id=48508)

 We also encourage you to work on curating/updating your portfolio and off-the-job-tracker which is needed for your Endpoint Assessment EPA.